peter-o-martin/Martin-et-al.-2026/README.md

 ## Citation Information
 ***IMPORTANT***
-If you wish to use the finalized dataset for research purposes, please cite Martin et al. (2025), as well as the data repository location on Zenodo where **Finalized_Imputed_Data_Frame.csv** and **Finalized_Supp_Validation_Data_Frame.csv** have been archived and can be downloaded (https://doi.org/10.5281/zenodo.16173644)
+If you wish to use the finalized dataset for research purposes, please cite Martin et al. (2026), as well as the data repository location on Zenodo where **Finalized_Imputed_Data_Frame.csv** and **Finalized_Supp_Validation_Data_Frame.csv** have been archived and can be downloaded (Martin et al., 2025; https://doi.org/10.5281/zenodo.16173644)

 The Zenodo archive also offers additional information about the studes included in this meta-analysis and the variables that were incorporated into the two data frames